Zoey the Zebra – Free Crochet Pattern

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-I had so much fun designing this free zebra crochet pattern, and I absolutely love how it turned out!
-This pattern works up so well in a variety of different yarns.
-This crochet zebra is beginner friendly and includes detailed instructions as well as photo tutorials.
+I had so much fun designing this free zebra crochet pattern, and I absolutely love how Zoey turned out!
+One of my favorite things about this crochet zebra is how versatile this design is; it works up so well in a variety of different yarns; everything from classic worsted weight to trendy plush yarns.

 I would classify this free zebra crochet pattern as “advanced beginner”.
 It would be helpful to have had some experience with amigurumi before creating this project.